google/WebFundamentals/src/content/en/updates/2017/04/chrome-59-deprecations.md

 ## Remove remote and readonly members of MediaStreamTrack

 In Chrome 48 the `MediaStreamTrack.remote` and `MediaStreamTrack.readonly`
-attributes were added in support of the
+properties were added in support of the
 [Media Capture and Streams API](https://w3c.github.io/mediacapture-main/) with the goal of allowing JavaScript to know whether a WebRTC `MediaStreamTrack` is from a remote source or a local one.

-Since that time, these attributes have been removed from the spec.
+Since that time, these properties have been removed from the spec.
 As of Chrome 59, they are no longer supported.

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=598704)